 Whether you’re interested in cosmetic or reconstructive plastic surgery, pursuing a fellowship allows you to gain a deeper understanding of one of these areas.

-Based on the 2022 Average Annual Physical Compensation Report, plastic surgeons are the second-highest-earning medical professionals.
-The average salary of a plastic surgeon is $479,000 annually.
+In fact, according to US News, in 2021, plastic surgeons were the highest-earning medical professionals.
+The average salary of a plastic surgeon is $576,000 annually.

-Now that we’ve discussed the steps you can take toward becoming a plastic surgeon, we’ll address some FAQs you might have.
+Now that we’ve discussed the various plastic surgeon requirements and the steps you need to take in order to enter into this specialization, we’ll address some common FAQs you might have.

 While it can be extremely challenging, it’s attainable with the right drive and preparation.
 Ensure you follow the right steps to set you up for success on your path to becoming a licensed plastic surgeon.

-Including your undergraduate degree, time in medical school, and residency, becoming a fully licensed plastic surgeon can take 14 years or longer.
+Including your undergraduate degree, medical school, and residency, becoming a fully licensed plastic surgeon can take 14 years or longer.

 On average, plastic surgeons make $479,000 per year.
 However, specialty, practice location, experience, and many others can contribute to one’s earnings as a plastic surgeon.